PwQt/magic-items-2/README.md

 ## Issues

-Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/PwQt/magic-items-2/issues ), or using the [Bug Reporter Module](https://foundryvtt.com/packages/bug-reporter/).
+Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/PwQt/magic-items-2/issues).

 ## License